-In the United States, the Prevnar 13 product label recommends a 4-dose series at 2, 4, 6, and 12 to 15 months of age.
+Prevnar 13 is recommended to be administered as a 4-dose series at 2, 4, 6, and 12 to 15 months of age.
 Children who have received one or more doses of Prevnar may complete the 4-dose immunization series with Prevnar 13.
-Additionally, children 15 months through 5 years of age who have received four doses of Prevnar may receive one dose of Prevnar 13 to elicit immune responses to the six additional serotypes.
+Children 15 months through 5 years of age who have received four doses of Prevnar may receive one dose of Prevnar 13 to elicit immune responses to the six additional serotypes.
 The immune responses induced by this Prevnar 13 transition schedule may result in lower antibody concentrations for the six additional serotypes (types 1, 3, 5, 6A, 7F, and 19A), compared to antibody concentrations following four doses of Prevnar 13 (given at 2, 4, 6, and 12 to 15 months).
 The clinical relevance of these lower antibody responses is not known.